CyclotronResearchCentre/bidsme/joss_paper/paper.md

 The Brain Imaging Data Structure (BIDS) [@Gorgolewski2016] was introduced to change this situation; it imposes a standard data structure and defines the required associated metadata.
 Once a dataset follows the imposed structure, any analysis tool, supporting the BIDS, should be able to automatically find the needed data to process it.

 Prior to the introduction of the BIDS, the main challenge was to adapt the processing scripts to the different (typically inconsistent) dataset structures.
-With the advent of the BIDS, the main challenge is now to "bidsify" a given dataset, i.e., adapt a dataset to the BIDS.
+With the advent of the BIDS, the main challenge is now to "BIDS-ify" a given dataset, i.e., adapt a dataset to the BIDS.
 Not only the image files must be renamed according to the standard, but also the associated metadata must contain all expected values, using expected conventions and measurement units.

 The challenge increases for datasets acquired prior to the introduction of BIDS, where often mandatory information may not even be present in the original data, or be encoded in a non-common way.
 Often, organizer tools, for example,